xgong12/policycompiler/README.md

 # PolicyCompiler

-*A mini policy compiler for translating natural-language policies into executable structured JSON rules.*
+*A lightweight policy compiler for translating natural-language policies into executable structured JSON rules.*

 Built for the **Nebius Serverless AI Builders Challenge** — track: *Fine-tuning pipelines*.
 The compiler is a **Qwen3 + LoRA** model fine-tuned with Nebius Serverless AI Jobs.